Charles Grey, 5th Earl Grey

-Charles Robert Grey, 5th Earl Grey DL (15 December 1879 – 2 April 1963), styled Viscount Howick between 1894 and 1917, was an English nobleman, the son of Albert Grey, 4th Earl Grey.
+Charles Robert Grey, 5th Earl Grey DL (15 December 1879 – 2 April 1963), styled Viscount Howick between 1894 and 1917, was a British nobleman, the son of Albert Grey, 4th Earl Grey.

-Grey was born in London in 1879 and was the son of the 4th Earl of Grey.
+Grey was born in London in 1879 and was the son of the 4th Earl Grey.
 He attended Eton College, Windsor and graduated with a BA from Trinity College, Cambridge in 1901.
 At Cambridge he was a member of the University Pitt Club.

 Career

-He stood as the Liberal Unionist candidate for Bradford Central.
+He stood as the Liberal Unionist Party candidate for Bradford Central at the January 1910 United Kingdom general election.

 As Viscount Howick, he served in the British Army, joining the Northumberland Imperial Yeomanry as a Second lieutenant while still at the university.
 In January 1902 he was appointed a second-lieutenant in the 1st Life Guards. and by 1915 was General Staff Officer 3rd class.
 He later gained the rank of Major.
-After service in the Great War Earl Grey was later granted Honorary Colonel of the Northumberland Volunteer Regiment and Nortumberland Fusiliers.
+After service in the Great War Earl Grey was later made an Honorary Colonel of the Northumberland Volunteer Regiment and Northumberland Fusiliers.